 High School

-Four Square High School is inspired by Charlotte Mason’s educational methods.
+Four Square High School is inspired by Charlotte Mason’s educational philosophy.
 She held students in the highest esteem and emphasized the value of living literature, hands-on learning, nature study, good habits, and the strong faith of a student.

 We have several special high school events throughout the year including: